nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

                        -a proxyDN="uid=solaris,cn=sysaccounts,cn=etc,dc=ipa,dc=example,dc=com" \
                        -a proxyPassword="secret123"

 This should succeed.
 Once it succeeds, you need to configure pam and nsswitch.

+.. note:: AD Trust Information

+   In the event you don't have an AD trust, you can change the "binding" lines to required and remove the pam_ldap lines.

 .. code-block:: bash

    % vi /etc/pam.conf

    # Console
-   # We are not using pam_ldap for console, it causes an svc console login crash
+   # We are not using pam_ldap because there's a SVC login crash
    login auth requisite pam_authtok_get.so.1 login auth sufficient pam_krb5.so.1 login auth required pam_dhkeys.so.1